Oxford skyline at sunset

 • Always use pre-booked licensed taxis.
 Before you get in, check the name of the person they have come to collect and the destination.
 Don't volunteer the information first.

-• When cycling, always wear a helmet and reflective clothing and ensure that your bike is fitted with lights and a bell.
+• When cycling, always wear a helmet and reflective clothing and ensure that your bike is fitted with lights and a bell (subsidised safety equipment and secure locks are available to purchase from the University).

 For advice on getting home after a night out, visit the nights out page.